josh-engine/josh-engine/README.md

   - Full support for custom shaders (GLSL)
 - Verbose and utilitarian debugging GUI, made for debugging your shaders *and* your functions
 - Ultra-simple recompilation for web with Emscripten
+- Barebones built-in UI library for any of your UI needs

 # When should I use JoshEngine?